ShelbyTV/sprout-wrap/README.md

 As I use my newly provisioned machine, I'm tracking everything that should have been provisioned but I'm forced to do manually...

 ### Must do before next run
+* Fix the `cocoapods` and `bundler` gems install recipes
+  * Maybe use the Ops Code [rbenv cookbook](http://community.opscode.com/cookbooks/rbenv) to install rbenv and the gems I want

 ### Nice To Have
 * Terminal tweaks